Meet Love Island 2021’s early favourite, Brad McClelland

 Brad is one of several new islanders hoping to win hearts

-Love Island fever is upon us – the popular reality series is about to return for a brand new series.
+Love Island is back on our screens for a brand new series.

-After a year away from TV screens, the ITV2 show is set to welcome a load of new contestants to the Spanish villa in Mallorca.
+The ITV2 show has welcomed a load of new contestants to the Spanish villa in Mallorca.

 Speaking about is decision to join the show, Brad said: “I want to date face-to-face, I like meeting people.
 Who wouldn’t want to be in a nice villa in a hot country for a while?”